 What Employment Lawyers Do?

 Employment lawyers advise employers and/or employees in all aspects of employment, from hiring to termination.
 Their counsel can be conscientious or non-conscientious.

-Conscientious advice involves representing and helping clients prepare for and go through the litigation process, or even internal process like disciplinary hearings.
+Conscientious advice involves representing and helping clients prepare for and go through the litigation process or even internal processes like disciplinary hearings.

 Meanwhile, non-conscientious tasks usually involve providing day-to-day support to the Human Resources departments of companies, such as drafting, reviewing, and advising on employment contracts, employee policies, compensation and benefits policies, etc.

 Employment lawyers advise on a variety of issues and cases that crop up in the workplace setting.

 These can include — employee handbook provisions, compensation issues, workplace harassment, workplace discrimination, disciplinary action and termination, human resource practices and policies, reduction or retrenchment programs, restrictive covenants or confidentiality agreements, severance agreements, employee benefits like leaves and retirement plans, workplace investigations, drug and alcohol testing, waivers and releases, etc.

 Employment law involves knowledge in common law and domestic and statutory legislation.
 Employer lawyers need excellent analysis, communication, and interpersonal skills since they often serve as mediators for employers and employees.
 Their job requires them to talk and work directly with people a majority of the time.

 Naturally, the job also requires empathy because employment lawyers will have to handle certain cases that involve discomfiting or personal allegations against the client.
 They must be able to establish and maintain trust and confidence with not only the client but also the other party involved in the case.